simonmichael/hledger_site/src/balancing-the-accounting-equation.md

 bracketed account names), but that will probably be harmless.

 ### 6. Partial reports
-Many kinds of report [query](#queries) could exclude some data and disturb the accounting equation.
+Many kinds of report [query](#queries) exclude some data, which can disturb the accounting equation.
-So, avoid most queries when testing this.
+So, it's best to avoid queries when checking the accounting equation.
 If you specify a report start date, be sure to include balances from previous transactions by adding `-H/--historical`.
 (Or use the `bse` command, which does this automatically.)

-## An improved zero total report
+## An improved accounting equation report
-Combining these, here is a better command to test the accounting equation for a journal:
+Combining these, here is a more robust command for checking the accounting equation:

 ```cli
 $ hledger bse -R --infer-equity --alias '/^(revenues|income|expenses)\b/=equity' not:desc:'closing balances' --layout tall -f YYYY.journal
 ```

-- `-R` - excludes any unbalanced virtual postings
+- `-R` - (--real) excludes any unbalanced virtual postings
-- `--infer-equity` - balances @/@@ transactions by adding equity postings
+- `--infer-equity` - adds equity postings where needed to balance transactions using @/@@ cost notation
-- `--alias ...` - moves all revenues/expenses under equity
+- `--alias ...` - recategorises all revenues/expenses as equity
-- `not:desc:...` - excludes any final closing balance transactions that would hide ending balances
+- `not:desc:...` - excludes any final closing balance transactions that would hide ending balances (suitable for checking a single journal file)
 - `--layout tall` - improves readability when there are many commodities
-- `-f ...` - optional, specifies a file other than the default $LEDGER_FILE
+- `-f ...` - optional, specifies a file other than the default $LEDGER_FILE.